Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 Consider the stupendously broken combos you can perform with this card.
 For example, take the monster Gearfried the Iron Knight and the magic card Spell Absorption.
 Gearfried has an effect that destroys any equip card placed upon it, and Absorption gives you 500 Life Points whenever a magic card is played.
 Thus, activate Absorption, summon Gearfried, and infinitely equip Elma to it, eternally gaining 500 Life.
 For its incredible potential, Elma has long been forbidden in tournament play.

 2. Premature Burial

-No, silly, Premature Burial isn't an 80's horror flick, it's today's number two card!
-When you activate it, you must pay 800 Life Points.
-Then, you target a monster in your Graveyard, summon it the field, and are free to use it.
-Premature Burial equips to it, and if this spell is destroyed, the monster will be, too.
-Thus, Burial is similar to Autonomous Action unit, but the Life Point cost is much less.
-Also, you're more able to predict the monster you can summon, since it'll be one of your cards rather than your opponent's.
+Thus, Burial is similar to Autonomous Action unit, but with a lower Life Point price.
+Also, you're better able to predict the monster you can summon, since it'll be one of your cards rather than your opponent's.
 Premature Burial is a great way to resurrect one of your strongest monsters with almost no cost—this single card can easily turn the tide of a duel.

 The monster you equip this card to cannot be destroyed by battle.

 Axe of Despair

 The equipped monster gains 1000 Attack.
 When this card is destroyed, you can tribute one monster to return it to the top of your deck.